ritual-net/infernet-container-starter/projects/prompt-to-nft/container/README.md

 # Prompt-to-NFT Container

-## Overview

-## Building & Running the Container in Isolation

-Note that this container is meant to be started by the infernet-node.
-For development & Testing purposes, you can run the container in isolation using the following commands.
+This container uses a remote StableDiffusion service to generate an image NFT, and stores it on [Arweave](https://docs.arweave.org).
+There are several components to running this example end-to-end, so we highly recommend you follow the full [Prompt to NFT](https://learn.ritual.net/examples/prompt_to_nft) instead.

+Check out the full tutorial [here](https://learn.ritual.net/examples/prompt_to_nft).

+### Requirements

+- An [Arweave](https://docs.arweave.org) key.
+Create a key file following the instructions [here](https://docs.arweave.org/developers/mining/mining-quickstart#creating-your-first-arweave-wallet).
+You should then place your `keyfile-arweave.json` under `projects/prompt-to-nft/container/wallet/`.
+- A Stable Diffusion service.
+You can use an API, or [deploy your own](https://learn.ritual.net/examples/prompt_to_nft#setting-up-a-stable-diffusion-service).

-### Building the Container
+### Build the Container

-Simply run the following command to build the container.
+Simply run the following command to build the container:

 ```bash
 make build